gep13-talks/CakeDemos/PITCHME.md

 ![Why do I need Cake?](assets/images/but-why-do-i-need-it.png)

 Note:
-Talk about compiling directly out of Visual Studio
+Talk about compiling directly out of Visual Studio:
   - You might run some Unit Tests after the build has completed
   - You might run some static analysis tools within Visual Studio
   - You might manually create and deploy a package once you know that everything works